wp-plugins/custom-content-shortcode/readme.txt

 == Changelog ==

-= 0.6.6 =
+= 0.6.7 =

-* Improved code so there are no PHP notices when debug is on
+* No change in function; improved code so there are no PHP notices when debug is on

 = 0.6.5 =